dlouistandio/Jubelio-x-Rakamin-Web-Automation/README.md

-# Sauce Demo Web Automation Testing With TestNG
+# Jubelio x Rakamin VIX Web Automation

 Creating test cases to implement in manual testing and automation testing.
 Build automation framework using Selenium and TestNG to automate the website and Cucumber to wrapping the test